Professional Counseling Careers

-School counselors assist students with social, behavioral and personal problems while helping them develop the life skills necessary to resolve these issues.
-They also work to identify possible domestic abuse or other family-related problems that may be affecting a student's social, emotional and academic development.
+School counselors assist students with social, behavioral, and personal problems while helping them develop the life skills necessary to resolve these issues.
+They also work to identify possible domestic abuse cases or other family-related problems that may be affecting a student's social, emotional, and academic development.

 School counselors may work at primary or secondary schools.
 Elementary school counselors observe children and work with teachers and parents to ensure that a student's academic and developmental needs are being addressed.
-High school counselors help students with college and vocational issues, such as enrollment, financial aid, resume writing and interview techniques.
-According to the U.S. Bureau of Labor Statistics (BLS), school counselors in May 2014 earned an average annual salary of $56,040.
+High school counselors help students with college and vocational issues, such as enrollment, financial aid, resume writing, and interview techniques.
+According to the U.S. Bureau of Labor Statistics (or the BLS), school counselors in May 2016 earned an average annual salary of $57,620.

-Mental health counselors work with clients and the families of clients who are suffering from emotional or mental disorders, such as anxiety, depression, suicidal thoughts, post-traumatic stress, grief, poor self-esteem and addiction.
-They may work with community organizations or private practice.
-The BLS reports that mental health counselors earned an average of $43,990 per year in May 2014.
+Mental health counselors work with clients and the families of clients who are suffering from emotional or mental disorders such as anxiety, depression, suicidal thoughts, post-traumatic stress, grief, poor self-esteem, and addiction.
+They may work with community organizations or in private practice.
+The BLS reports that mental health counselors earned an average of $46,050 per year in May 2016.

 Find schools that offer these popular programs